fungenomics/G34-gliomas/bulk_transcriptome_epigenome/analysis/02-GSEA.md

 ## GSEA enrichment plots

-The most enriched or depleted signature for each cell type:
+For further analysis of these results, we need specific signatures to investigate.
+In order to do this, we'll select for each cell type, the most enriched or depleted signature.

 ```r